MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/create-retrieve-update-delete-recurring-appointment.md

 ## What this sample does

-The `IOrganizationService` message is intended to be used in a scenario that provides programmatic access to the metadata and data for an organization.
+The `IOrganizationService` message is intended to be used in a scenario where it contains data that provides programmatic access to the metadata and data for an organization.

 ## How this sample works